Excel Exercises Practice Name

 In Excel for Mac, hold down the ⌘ (command) and shift keys, and then press X.

-Excel Text Formatting Shortcut Exercises
+Excel Text Formatting Keyboard Shortcut Exercises